Dee-L/apartment_shopping/00_readme/00_readme.md

 Consideration 9. makes me realize that I do not want to go through this process over and over...
 Since I know I cannot currently afford to get what I want, I do not need to stress about solving this problem right now.
 Instead, I can keep renting and saving until I know a bit more about what I want (perhaps I will get a partner in the meantime who will want to help pay, then it becomes a co-decision and the budget also changes?).
 I also have not been considering all of the other costs involved in buying a property (capital gains tax if sell, maintenance, real-estate agent fees, potential property taxes).
 If I'm not able to afford something I really love (i.e., it falls into the reward category for basically all of the considerations above), then it's not really worth all of the headache involved and I'd rather risk wasting some money on renting while continuing to live a more hassle-free lifestyle.

+## Models to build

+1. Regression to predict the final sales price.
+This determines how much I should be willing to bid at a maximum.
+   1. Inputs: all data I can find on sold apartments in the last 10 years with a final price of 5 800 000 SEK or less.
+2. Regression to predict appreciation.
+   1. Inputs: all data I can find on apartments that were bought and sold more than once in the last 10 years where the first price was 5 800 000 SEK or less.

+## Variables to consider bringing in

+1. Lat/Long of addresses

 ## Structure

 The program is written predominantly in R. Not all files are published publicly.